-Core satellite constellation(s). + The core satellite constellations are GPS and GLONASS. + Applicable until 01 November 2023.
+Core satellite constellation(s). + The core satellite constellations are GPS and GLONASS.

-Core satellite constellation(s). ++ The core satellite constellations are GPS, and GLONASS, Galileo and BDS. ++ Applicable as of 02 November 2023.
+Core satellite constellation(s). ++ The core satellite constellations are GPS, and GLONASS, Galileo and BDS.

+++ Applicable as of 02 November 2023.

 Corporate aviation.
 The non-commercial operation or use of aircraft by a company for the carriage of passengers or goods as an aid to the conduct of company business, flown by a professional pilot employed to fly the aircraft.
 (Note- that corporate aviation is a subset of general aviation).